swcarpentry/good-enough-practices-in-scientific-computing/index.md

         *   See [this guide][uiuc-file-formats]
     *   And don't duplicate contents of stable, long-lived repositories (i.e., don't clone GenBank)
 2. All synthesized data is stored in well-defined widely-used formats:
-    *   CSV or HDF5 for tabular data
+    *   CSV for simple tabular data
-    *   JSON, YAML, or XML for referential data, i.e. data that does not naturally form a rectangle
+    *   JSON, YAML, or XML for non-tabular data such as graphs (the node-and-arc kind)
+    *   Note: prefer structured text for its longevity, but HDF5 and other standardized formats should be used where appropriate
 3. All data follows a few basic rules:
     *   Each value is *atomic*, i.e., has no sub-parts
         *   Example: store personal and family names in separate fields